MP 12x8/4x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in modern technologies – are used in computer drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: